Calibration of the strain amplitude recorded with DAS using a strainmeter array: Comparison of strain measurements

 Strainmeter installations recording at seismic frequencies are rare and available only in a few observatories.
 In the absence of strainmeters many studies use strain signals estimated from particle velocity recorded by seismometers, which appears possible for plane waves of known incidence and phase-velocity.
 The scaling relation is given by

 where $v_{x}$ and $\epsilon_{xx}$ are horizontal particle velocity and linear strain in azimuth of $\AZI_{x}$, respectively, $\AZI_{\text{BAZ}}-180^{\circ}$ is the azimuth of wave propagation, and $s_h$ is the horizontal component of slowness (see section~\SMRsubsecscalingparticlevelocity{} in the supplemental material for additional details).
 The accuracy of the scaled seismometer signal in representing strain depends on the validity of the plane-wave assumption underlying the conversion.
 While strainmeters and DAS can be expected to record the same quantity, namely linear strain in a given azimuth, independent of the nature of the signal, this is not the case for the seismometer derived strain signals.
+This is not only the case because the recorded waveform is a superposition of non-plane waves with different phase slowness, but also because of the local free surface affecting the particle velocity and the strain in different ways (see section~\SMRsubseccavityeffects{} in the supplemental material for additional details).

 The signal derived from the STS-2 recording in Fig.~\ref{fig:Turkey77:Anton:P} matches the strain signals quite well near the first P-wave arrival (75\,s).
 In later parts (220\,s) the P-wave signal of particle velocity obviously provides only half the amplitude of the signals from the strainmeter and the scaled DAS signals.